zhaw-iwi/socialbehaviourregulation_pub/README.md

 ## Prototyping

-*A complete introduction to the [PROMISE](https://github.com/zhaw-iwi/statefulconversation_java) framework including a guide on how to get framework applications up and running is required to understand and use this framework extension.*
+*A complete introduction to the [PROMISE](https://github.com/zhaw-iwi/promise) framework including a guide on how to get framework applications up and running is required to understand and use this framework extension.*

+### Deploy and Test Conversational Interactions

+Use the documentation of [PROMISE](https://github.com/zhaw-iwi/promise) to deploy existing conversational interactions.
+As part of this repository, you will find the following examples.
+- **ZurichModelAssistant** The basic behaviour regulated according to the Zurich Model.
+- **ZurichModelTheoryOfMind** The basic behaviour regulated according to the Zurich Model where the detections reflect the user motivations, and the behaviours aim to accommodate the user motivations.
+- **BigFiveRegulation** The basic behaviour regulated based on Big Five personality traits detections mapped to the Zurich Model behaviours set to comfort the specific user traits.
+- **ADHS Coaching** A coaching behaviour that is regulated based on user issues detected.
+- **BaselineUnregulated** A basic behaviour that is unregulated, reflecting the default language model behaviour.

+All of them share the exact same basic behaviour (state prompt and transition).
+All of them can be found at src/test/java/ch.zhaw.statefulconversation.bots.

+You may use ChatGPT to simulate a user with a specific conversational behaviour.
+Compare the resulting detections and behaviours between different user behaviours.
+Compare the regulated behaviour to the baseline interaction.

+### Create your own Conversational Interaction

-A **State** regulating its social behaviour according to the Zurich Model is created as follows.
+Using the existing interaction implementations listed above as a template, create your own interaction.
+A **State** regulating its social behaviour according to detections created as follows.

 ```
 RegulationSystem regulationSystem = new ZurichModelImpl(0, 0, 0);